Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 else std::cout<<"less";
 }
 ```

+#### Q.19 What results from executing this code snippet?
+What results from executing this code snippet?
 - []There is no output because there is an exception when comparing an int8_t with a uint8t.There is no output because there is an exception when comparing an null with a null. << Correct
 - []greaternull
 - []lessnull